Denchukha Gewog: Geography

 Denchukha is almost five hours drive from Samtse.

 The Amo Chhu river makes it extremely difficult for motor vehicles to cross.
 During winter a temporary suspension bridge is available, however few vehicles dare to cross it.
 During summer, no vehicles cross the river.
 Few vehicles are on the other side.
-The ongoing Amo Chhu bridge construction that was intended to link the gewog with Dorokha (sub-district) collapsed on July, 2016 leading to many deaths.
+The ongoing Amo Chhu bridge construction that was intended to link the gewog with Dorokha (sub-district) collapsed in July 2016 leading to many deaths.

 Education

 Denchukha has a lower secondary school called Denchukha Lower Secondary School.

 Community schools operate in the villages under Denchkha Gewog.
 NFE (Non-formal Education) centers are available to teach those not of school age, such as elderly farmers who did not go to school.